nhoizey/nicolas-hoizey.com/src/articles/2024/06/13/ways-to-use-multiple-displays-from-apple-devices/index.md

 So yes, a Mac computer can now both send and receive a video and audio stream, so **any compatible Mac display can be used to extend another Mac's display**.

 My work computer is a MacBook Air M2, on which I can plug [only one external display](https://support.apple.com/guide/macbook-air/use-an-external-display-apd8cdd74f57/mac).
 Enough most of the time.
-But when I'm home, I can extend the display to my personal MacStudio's display!
-Having three displays to organize the many windows I need when I'm doing development is really handy.
+But when I'm home, I can extend the display to my personal MacStudio's display! **Having three displays to organize the many windows I need when I'm doing development is really handy**.

 ## Requirements